The Aetna Compassionate Care Program is here to help you and your family through trying times.

 The term “advance directives” means you explain what kind of medical treatment you want — or do not want — if you can't make your wishes known because of illness or an accident.
 You can explain what you want by telling someone or writing it down.
 There are two types: living wills and durable power of attorney.

 Advance directives are accepted throughout the United States, however may not be recognized from one state to another.
-Below are several resources that can help you prepare an Advance Directive:
+Below are links to external resources that can help you prepare an Advance Directive:

 If you are an Aetna medical member and would like more information about the Aetna Compassionate Care program, please call the member services number on your ID card.